-Erin Ness is in her third year as the head women's tennis coach at Washington and Lee University.
+Erin Ness will be in her fourth year as the head women's tennis coach at Washington and Lee University.

 Ness came to W&L from the University of California-Santa Cruz, where she served as the head women's tennis coach from 2006-12.
 She led the Banana Slugs to the NCAA Division III Tournament three times, while mentoring her athletes to All-America honors a total of five times.
 Her 2008, 2011 and 2012 teams all earned Intercollegiate Tennis Association (ITA) All-Academic Team accolades and she was named the Wilson/ITA West Region Coach of the Year in 2011.